Zoom’s Continuous Security Commitment

 Practice Risk-Based Cybersecurity

 At Horangi, we steer clear of the notion that cybersecurity is meant to harden or tighten processes.
-Instead, we consistently preach and practice cybersecurity as an enabler of innovation, as long as every organization has its cyber risks adequately assessedevery organization has its cyber risks adequately assessed and has a strong plan for how to conduct operations securely and efficientlystrong plan for how to conduct operations securely and efficiently.
+Instead, we consistently preach and practice cybersecurity as an enabler of innovationconsistently preach and practice cybersecurity as an enabler of innovation, as long as every organization has its cyber risks adequately assessedevery organization has its cyber risks adequately assessed and has a strong plan for how to conduct operations securely and efficientlystrong plan for how to conduct operations securely and efficiently.

 I hope that you take these best practices to hearttake these best practices to heart and apply them according to the risk profile of your meeting.
 Used properly, teleconferencing tools like Zoom will continue to drive powerful collaboration between teams working remotely.